COUNCIL’S ROLE IN EMERGENCY MANAGEMENT

 The Municipal Emergency Resource Office (MERO) is a Council staff member responsible for the coordination and provision of municipal resources (earth moving equipment, water tankers, other equipment) and as a liaison with agencies within the municipality to provide whatever resources are required to successfully combat the emergency at hand.
 The MERO will be situated in the MECC during an emergency.

-The Municipal Recovery Manager (MRM) coordinates community resources during an emergency such as the provision of Relief Centres, liaising with various government and voluntary support agencies to provide services during the emergency event and working with effected communities.
+The Municipal Recovery Manager (MRM) coordinates community resources during an emergency such as the provision of Emergency Relief Centres, liaising with various government and voluntary support agencies to provide services during the emergency event and working with effected communities.
 The MRM also ensures that post–event support and assistance is provided to help residents restore their lives to as normal as possible.